 The development of Scale Screen occurred over many years.
-This project was assisted by the Australian Government through the Australia Council, its arts funding and advisory body.
-Scale Screen’s origins are linked to my Bloom Series Home-wares and Furniture range, launched in 2009.
+This project was assisted by the Australian Government through the Australia Council, its arts funding and advisory body (through a New Work – Established – Australia Council Grant).
+Scale Screen’s origins are linked to my Bloom Series Home-wares and furniture range, launched in 2009.
 From the outset of the development of The Bloom Series, I had always envisioned Pixel Screen (pictured below) to be realised in coated sheet metal.

 Through the Australian Council Grant I rationalised the design of Pixel Screen in coated sheet metal to ensure modularity, as well as fabrication and installation ease.
 Importantly throughout this process I maintained the essential qualities of the original artwork.
 The streamlining of Pixel Screen however meant the adaption was different enough to warrant a new name.
 The name Scale Screen comes from the form of the elements that make up the screen.
-They look like reptile scales (especially Frilly Necked Lizards or Brown Snakes) so the name directly reflects this quality and also references my unique country Australian childhood;
+They look like reptile scales (especially Brown Snakes or Frilly Necked Lizards, and also like the opened mouth of a Frilly Necked Lizard) so the name directly reflects this quality and also references my unique country Australian childhood;

 The surface, colour and depth of the Scale Screen project is informed by the skin of Taipan and King Brown snakes.
 In my hometown of Sharon in Queensland, the remnants of shedded snakeskin on timber joists proves a reminder of the local reptilian residents – snakes rub on the rough joists to break their skin for the process of shedding.
 Amongst Australia’s most aggressive and poisonous snakes, the beauty of their skin belies their potential danger.
 I play with the duality of the notions of protective efficiency and deadly beauty as being inherent to Australian native flora and fauna.